pikesley/pikesley.org.astro/p.org/src/pages/blog/2024/06/11/the-best-weekend-you-can-have.md

 ### The First-Timers

-We had a few first-timers with us, and it's a rare treat indeed to watch people's minds being blown in real-time as they realise where they are what's going on all around them.
+We had a few first-timers with us, and it's a rare treat indeed to watch people's minds being blown in real-time as they realise where they are and what's going on all around them.
 They told me later that they had expected that we would all go off and do our own thing during the day, and just come back to camp to sleep (maybe this is how they roll at music fesivals these days?
 I have no idea, my last Glastonbury was 1995) - I think they were pleasantly surprised to see how The Village is as much as part of the EMF experience as the wider festival.

 ### The Kid